The Cameron Files: Pharaoh's Curse

 The Cameron Files: Pharaoh's Curse (known in Europe as Amenophis: Resurrection) is an adventure video game released in 2002, developed by Galilea and published by DreamCatcher Interactive and The Adventure Company.

-This game is set in Egypt in the year 1936 and the Pharaoh’s mummy, on display in the Cairo Museum of Antiquities, has mysteriously disappeared.
-Unravel the treacherous plot using your keen sense of observation and investigative skills.
-Solve puzzles and talk to interesting characters, some of whom could be suspects, in what may be a dark conspiracy laced with supernatural undertones.
-Search the Museum, travel down the River Nile and explore the Egyptian sands looking for key clues as to where the mummy has gone and why.
+The game is set in Egypt in the year 1936 and the Pharaoh's mummy, on display in the Cairo Museum of Antiquities, has mysteriously disappeared.
+The players have to solve puzzles and talk to various characters, in order to unravel a dark conspiracy laced with supernatural undertones.
+The game's locations include the Museum, the river Nile and the Egyptian sands.

 It is the second game in The Cameron Files series, following The Cameron Files: Secret at Loch Ness.

 Reception

 The game received "mixed" reviews, more so than its predecessor, according to video game review aggregator Metacritic.